 HERE'S WHY YOU SHOULD CHOOSE BAY MARINE BOATWORKS.

 Of course, when it comes to getting your boat hauled out for repairs, there are more than a few boatyard choices in the Bay Area.
-However, as many sailors have discovered, there is only one boatyard that can conduct quality repairs at the right price, with no nasty surprises when it comes time to pay the bill -
+However, as many sailors have discovered, there is only one boatyard that can conduct quality repairs at the right price, with no nasty surprises when it comes time to pay the bill - The Sailor's Boatyard

-Cutting Blvd

-Point

-Richmond

 310 W. Cutting Blvd.
 Pt.
-Richmond, Ca 1-800-900-6646 1-510-237-0140

-Bay Marine Boatworks.
-We can guarantee up-front pricing for our customers because we're a full-service boat-yard in the full sense of the word.
+Richmond, Ca 1-800-900-6646 1-510-237-0140 www.baymarineboatworks.com Bay Marine Boatworks.
+We can guarantee up-front pricing for our customers because we're a full-service boatyard in the full sense of the word.
 Which means we offer a full range of services for all types of sailboats, and solutions for all kinds of customers.
 So call us today for details about our current promotion, and you'll discover that your best choice is to haul your sailboat out at Bay Marine, the sailor's boatyard.

-BAY MARINE

 BOATWORKS Inc.

-The Sailor's Boatyard

-Stop by and see our new: